Usage

 Parameters:

-• signal – The Tensor that will have its final dimension upsampled.
+• signal – The torch.Tensor that will have its final dimension upsampled.

 • step_ratio – The integer factor by which the signal will be upsampled.
 The input signal is returned if this is 1 (freq_taper_frac, time_pad_frac, and time_taper will be ignored).

 • time_pad_frac – A float specifying the amount of zero padding that will be added to the signal before upsampling and removed afterwards, as a fraction of the length of the final dimension of the input signal.
 This might be useful to reduce wraparound artifacts.
 A value of 0.1 means that zero padding of 10% of the length of the signal will be used.
-Default 0.0.
+Defaults to 0.0.

 • time_taper – A bool specifying whether to apply a Hann window in time.
 This is useful during correctness tests of the propagators as it ensures that signals taper to zero at their edges in time, avoiding the possibility of high frequencies being introduced.